cgosorio/yappy/README.md

 and [Rogério Reis](http://www.dcc.fc.up.pt/~rvr/).
 More information about the parser can be found in the paper [Yappy Yet another LR(1) parser generator for Python](https://www.researchgate.net/publication/237445856_Yappy_Yet_another_LR1_parser_generator_for_Python).

-The current implementation has some errors and although I have tried to inform the authors about them, I have not get any answer yet, and the errors seem to be still present in the sources.
-This repository is just to post the corrections so other yappy users can benefit from them.
+The available implementation had some errors and although I have tried to inform the authors about them, I have not get any answer yet, and the errors seem to be still present in the sources.

+This repository is just to
+post the corrections so other yappy users can benefit from them.

+Also, **now the code works with Python3!**.

 ## Error 1: wrong indentation